NavyaG-lab/Tech-writer/squad/data-infra/hausmeister.md

   - change the [#data-crash](https://nubank.slack.com/messages/CE98NE603/) channel topic to ":red_circle: -short description of the failure- | point: -your-name- comms: -comms-person-" e.g. "itaipu-dimensional-modeling not finishing"
   - move any discussions about the issue to this channel (no need for threads)

-If the incident affects the time which data will be available for users at Nubank, or availability of some user-facing service (e.g. Metabase, Belo Monte, Databricks), post a short message about what is being affected in [#data-announcements](https://nubank.slack.com/messages/C20GTK220/).
+If the incident affects the time which data will be available for users at Nubank, or availability of some user-facing service (e.g. BigQuery, Looker, Belo Monte, Databricks), post a short message about what is being affected in [#data-announcements](https://nubank.slack.com/messages/C20GTK220/).
 This way, users know we are aware of the issue.
 Note that this channel serves a wider audience than engineers, so describe the issue in plain terms and at a high level.

 After the incident has been taken care of and resolved, change the topic back to ":green_circle:" (and post an update for users in #data-announcements, if applicable).